umn-dash/sql-novice-survey/_episodes/09-create.md

 {: .sql}

 Launch `SQLite3` and create a new database, lets call it `newsurvey.db`.
-We use a different name to avoid confusion with the currently existing `survey.db` database.
+We use a different name to avoid confusion with the currently existing `Measurement.db` database.

 ~~~
 $ sqlite3 newsurvey.db